dojo/site/content/blog/en/dojo-resource-widgets.md

 }
 ```

-Once we've verified that are resource hasn't thrown an error and all is right in our resource world, we can start to look at the meat of our widget.
+Once we have verified that our resource has not thrown an error and all is right in our resource world, we can start to look at the substance of our widget.

 ```tsx
 <input